Jamesreinhardt222/comm-documentation-assignment/index.md

 permalink: /
 ---

-# Slack Guide for BCIT Instructors
+# BCIT Slack Guide
 {: .no_toc }

 {: .fs-6 }

-Learn all the basics of slack to improve your communication with students.
+Learn all the basics of slack to improve your communication with your students.

 ---
 ## Why Slack?